Does My Child Have PTSD?

 Why should I know about PTSD in children?

 Much more than just a diagnosis common to military veterans returning from war, this is now commonly used to help describe and treat trauma in children.
-Philo likens philo2childhood trauma to “a skinned knee left untreated” that can lead to more serious infection on the whole body.
+Philo likens childhood trauma to “a skinned knee left untreated” that can lead to more serious infection on the whole body.
 She writes, “Events similar to the original trauma can trigger the stuck memory and cause more emotional damage.
 Neglected for too long, the stuck memories infect a person’s thinking and lead to unhealthy behaviors and thought patterns.”

 “What events are traumatic for children because they lack power or control?
 Bullying, divorce, the death of a loved one, choking, and dog bites come to mind.
 Add to these situations a handful of scenarios that result in a child’s ultimate and long-term good but still feel scary, painful and yucky.
 To a child dependent upon adults for security and protection, many things can be traumatic: a move to a new home or city, moving from one foster home to another, adoption, erratic responses from caregivers whoa re not consistently nurturing and invasive medical procedures.”